Instant Pot Corned Beef and Cabbage

 Cooking the Vegetables

-Take the vegetables out immediately using a slotted spoon.
-You might want to season them with a bit of salt and pepper, but I’ve found you don’t really need much since the corned beef is pretty salty.
+Take the vegetables out immediately.
+You might want to season them with a bit of pepper, but corned beef is pretty salty, so you may not need to add any salt.

-Well, f you’ve got leftovers, you’ve GOT to make corned beef hash.
-We almost never have leftovers though, so I usually buy and cook a second corned beef specifically for corned beef hash.
+If you have leftover corned beef, use it to make breakfast hash!
+At my house, there are rarely leftovers, so I usually buy and cook a second corned beef specifically for corned beef hash.

 A skillet with corned beef hash and over easy eggs.